sailorspace/signalrnet/README.md

 # working in sample
 - dotnet new razor --auth Individual //creating a sample application on razor<br/>
 A new ASP.NET Core Razor Pages application with individual authentication is created.
 By default, users are stored in a SQLite database.<br/>

+- dotnet add package Microsoft.AspNetCore.SignalR  //the signal r package
+- create a hub : A hub is the central point in an ASP.NET Core application through which all SignalR communication is routed.